 Dog harness safety and comfort tips

-When choosing a dog harness make sure you do your research so that you buy the best dog harness for your pet.
+When choosing a dog harness make sure you do your research so that you buy the right dog harness for your pet.

-There are lots of different types including vests, head halter, anti-pull with a front clip (which can hinder shoulder movement if your dog is not leash trained and pulls), no-pull with a back clip (which is one of the safest harnesses and recommended for dogs with shorter necks such as pugs).
+There are lots of different types of dog harnesses and collars including vests, head halter, anti-pull with a front clip (which can hinder shoulder movement if your dog is not leash trained and pulls), no-pull with a back clip (which is one of the safest harnesses and recommended for dogs with shorter necks such as pugs).